-I know Why You Are Exhausted
+Parents, I Know Why You're Exhausted

 I know why you are exhausted.
 It’s because you are giving.
 It’s because you are cleaning.
 It’s because you are watching.
 It’s because you are working.

-You pour your coffee every morning knowing you'll probably never get to finish it without microwaving it 5 times.
+You pour your coffee every morning knowing you’ll probably never get to finish it without microwaving it five times.
 Someone needs you, wants you, or is talking to you.
 Always.

 You are inevitably pulled in several different directions as the sun slowly wakes from her slumber